-Stories you’ll find in our October, 2017 issue:
+Stories you’ll find in our October, 2018 edition:

-A Visual Tour of the Tokyo Ham Fair
+A Visit to the Tokyo Ham Fair 2018

 By Keith Baker KB1SF/VA3KSF

 Once again, Keith was asked to join the Dayton Amateur Radio Association team in a trip to Japan to attend the annual Tokyo Ham Fair, which is sponsored by the Japan Amateur Radio League (JARL).
 As Secretary-Treasurer of AMSAT North America, Keith would be doing double duty during this trip.
 And, as a regular contributor to TSM, Keith nailed the trifecta with this photo essay of that trip.
 Keith renewed many old acquaintances, got up close and personal with new ham equipment and enjoyed handing out goodies to everyone he saw.

 Hialeah, Florida, and a Public Service Radio Feud